kamwoods/splendir/README.md

 Splendir is an extremely fast directory scanner with a GUI interface.
 Splendir generates tree views of files in a directory, customizable lists of file metadata, and high-level reports of directory contents and file type distributions.
 Releases include executables for Linux (x64) distros, Windows 11 (x64), and macOS (Apple M-series silicon).

 Features:
+- Multi-threaded processing for high speed scans and hash calculations
+- Virtual scrolling in tree and file list modes for live views of millions of files
 - Multiple scan presets
-- Virtual scrolling in tree and file list modes for live views of millions of files
 - Live sorting of output in file list view
-- Multi-threaded processing for high speed scans and hash calculations
 - File format identification
-- Exports direcotory listings as UTF-8 encoded CSV files and tree structures as UTF-8 encoded text files
+- Directory listings exported as UTF-8 encoded CSV files, tree structures as UTF-8 encoded text files

 Splendir is built in [Rust](https://rust-lang.org/) and implements a GUI in [iced](https://iced.rs/).
 Multi-threading for hash calculations is implemented using [rayon](https://github.com/rayon-rs/rayon).

 The Splendir GUI in the current alpha releases is "feature complete" for the available features.
 The Splendir CLI is a work-in-progress and may lag behind.
-The main branch of this repo may include untested development code that is subject to change.
+The main branch of this repo may include development code that leads the current release.

 ### Install